 This course focuses on applications of basic mathematical principles in the medical office/ambulatory care setting.
-This course also provides instruction in the application of basic concepts required for medication administration: choice of equipment, proper techniques, hazards and complications, patient care; performance of intramuscular, subcutaneous, and intradermal injections; preparation administration of medications; immunizations. oral (Prerequisites: MATH 100 or higher)
+This course also provides instruction in the application of basic concepts required for medication administration: choice of equipment, proper techniques, hazards and complications, patient care; performance of intramuscular, subcutaneous, and intradermal injections; preparation administration medications; immunizations. of oral (Prerequisites: MATH 100 or higher)

-MEDA 103 Medical Assisting Science I (4-0)
+Medical Assisting Science I (4-0)